Owain Wyn Evans: Television work

-Since July 2020, Evans has been a regular guest quizmaster on the Australian panel game television quiz show Have You Been Paying Attention?.

 In August 2020, he made his debut as a reporter for the television magazine and chat show programme The One Show.

-In 2020, he appeared as a celebrity guest on Michael McIntyre's The Wheel and co-presented BBC's New Year's Eve The Big New Year's In alongside Maya Jama and Paddy McGuinness.
+In 2020, he appeared as a celebrity guest on Michael McIntyre's game show The Wheel and co-presented BBC's New Year's Eve The Big New Year's In alongside Maya Jama and Paddy McGuinness.

 In February 2021 he made his debut presenting the weather on BBC Breakfast.

 In April 2022, Evans participated in the reality competition series Freeze the Fear with Wim Hof.

 Digital broadcasting

 Evans has been credited for introducing short-form video forecasts on social media, having first produced these on the video sharing platform Vine in 2013.
 He has developed these into GIF forecasts and stickers, which are available on most social media platforms.

 In 2017 Evans celebrated International Drag Day by giving a drag queen-themed forecast that pays tribute to drag queens and RuPaul's Drag Race.